relet/swishulator/README.md

 They are set to somewhat sensible defaults, but there is almost as much room for improvement.

+## screen sizes

+The simulator doesn't scroll along with the ball, so some levels are just too big for your screen.
+It is also currently configured for a rather large screen estate.
+The lines you can change are

+`SCALE = 1` - scales (hopefully) all elements in the game `window = (x,y)` - changes the size of the displayed window `screen_center = (x,y)` - pans the entire level.

+If your screen just stays blank (except in headless mode, where it is supposed to be blank), try changing the SCALE, then changing the center.
+You might just be looking at the wrong portion of the level.
+Only if the game window is larger than your physical screen, reduce that.

 ## known issues:

+ * The ball might bounce in the wrong direction at corners where two segments meet.
+The issue seems to be that he penetrates too deep so that he first hits the side of the angled segment instead of the face of the closer segment.
+Decreasing the step size might help.
  * In general, all parameters are eyeballed - ball velocity and elasticity might be a bit on the high side.
  * Portal code is work in progress.
 Some settings work in some levels and fail in others.
  * Rotating sticky and acid are not yet correctly simulated.
 Moving sticky and acid is.